 - Simple circuit by using opamp, resistor, and not by any complex dedicated IC or micro-controller.

 - Max charging current 500mA (limited by USB supply), depending on battery.

 Simple USB DIY Li-ion battery charger - [Link]

-Single Cell Li-Ion Battery Gas Gauge and Protection - [Link]
+Designing A Li-Ion Battery Charger and Load Sharing - [Link]

 Don Scansen writes: